JureSeselj/kiteboarding-club/README.md

 I will used some icons for my website from the [Font Awesome library](https://fontawesome.com/ "Font Awesome").
 These icons will only be used where there is no explination needed to their meaning, social media links, contact links and a hamburger for navigational links on smaller devices.
 All icons used will be styled and in keeping with the appearance of the website.

 ### Colours
+I have used [Canva](https://www.canva.com/ "canva") to help in the selection of my colour scheme.
+I selected the initial colour that I wanted the reast of my pallet to fit with and then used the generator to create the pallet, it can be seen [here](wireframes/colour_pallet.JPG "Generated Colour Pallet").

+I will explain the uses of the varius colours below, starting from top to bottom.

 ![Colour Pallet](wireframes/new-colour-pallet.JPG)

+* #232425 - This colour will be used as a background colour for sections
+* #383838 - This colour will be used as a background colour for sections titles
+* #fafafa - This colour will be used as a text colour also the icons colour
+* #01B9CC - This colour will be used as span and logo text colour also for borders and buttons
+* #FFFF00 - This colour will be used as bottom border for nav bar and some other titles

 ### Structure
 I will be building my website with a mobile first mindset using the iPhone 5/SE (320px) as the smallest screen size for styling to look good on.
 The screen size breakpoints that I will be using are :